gehennaXXIV/Doro56/README.md

 It has a supporting JSON file for https://nickcoutsos.github.io/keymap-editor/

-QMK config - None yet
+QMK config - None yet - RP2040 Pro Micro support soon

 ## Build Guide
 None yet, but for a quick overview: